FredHutch/fast-file-zfs-beegfs/_posts/2019-03-05-Initial-Testing.md

 24/6:0:24:0/enclosure/6:0:24:0

 With Slot00 through Slot23 in that directory.
 Each Slotnn directory has a fault file that can be read or written to turn the fault light on (1) or off (0).

+### Useful Links

+[ZFS Capacity calculator](https://wintelguy.com/zfs-calc.pl) - appears to be accurate for the arrays I have built and compared.